joelmoxley/founder-playbook/V. Tech + Product/03 - IP - Filing Strategy/01 - Content - General Intellectual Property/md/03 - Fenwick - Seven Sins of IP.pdf.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This guide from Fenwick and West highlights seven mistakes an entrepreneur can make in relation to intellectual property (IP) development and sharing.
+This guide from Fenwick and West highlights seven mistakes an entrepreneur can make in relation to intellectual property (IP) development and sharing.

 Credit: [Rajiv P. Patel](https://www.fenwick.com/professionals/pages/rajivpatel.aspx)